Donovan Bennett

-Bulbie "Donovan" Bennett (c.
+Donovan "Bulbie" Bennett (c.
 1964 – 30 October 2005) was a Jamaican criminal and gang leader of the Klansman (or Klans Massive) based in Spanish Town, St. Catherine.
 He was formerly listed by the Jamaica Constabulary Force as number one of Jamaica's top ten most wanted criminals for over ten years before his death.

 Background

 Born in King Street, Spanish Town, Bennett gradually built up a criminal empire through murder and extortion whose assets included eighty motor vehicles and heavy equipment used in construction and hauling industries throughout Jamaica.
 A member of the Clansmen, authorities believe he gained leadership through the murder of then leader Derrick "Puppy String" Eccleston on 12 May 1993.
 During the early 1990s, he led the gang against their rivals the One Order Gang resulting in numerous gangland shootings and other violence in Spanish Town.

 He later established an elaborate extortion operations targeting local business, particularly taximen, in both the central and south central regions of St. Catherine.
 He would later be connected to criminal activities in Old Harbour and Portmore, St. Catherine and May Pen.

 He was thought to have briefly fled from authorities in Kingston to Great Britain under a false identity in 2001.